CSCfi/slurm-hyper-search/README.md

 ### Generate parameters

-First, you need to modify the parameter generation in [`generate_params.py`](generate_params.py).
+First, you need to create a file `space_conf.py` specifying the parameter space, you can use [`space_conf.py.example`](space_conf.py.example) as a staring point.
 Below are some examples of what you can do:

 ```python
 space = {